Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### A. Range and Targeting

 When declaring an attack, a unit's inherent Range dictates its valid targets.
+Units residing in their respective Deployment Zone (Row 1 or Row 5) cannot be targeted by Range 2 or greater attacks unless the attacking unit possesses the Artillery or Sniper keyword.

 * **Range 1:** The unit may only target orthogonally adjacent quadrants.
 * **Range 2:** The unit may target any quadrant up to 2 orthogonal steps away.
 * **Range 3+:** The unit operates as artillery, targeting quadrants up to 3 (or more) orthogonal steps away, subject to physical Line of Sight obstructions.
-* **Flanking Crossfire:** If a defending unit is attacked from a diagonal quadrant, and its directly opposing frontal quadrant is simultaneously occupied by a hostile unit, the defender suffers a permanent -1 Effective Defense penalty for that specific attack resolution, mathematically punishing static formations.
+* **Flanking Crossfire:** If a defending unit is attacked from a diagonal quadrant, and its directly opposing frontal quadrant is simultaneously occupied by a hostile unit, the attacking unit gains the Armor Piercing keyword for that specific attack resolution, mathematically punishing static formations through binary state resolution.

-### B. Combat Resolution and Suppression
+### B. Combat Resolution and Damage

-To resolve combat, compare the attacker's Attack value directly against the defender's Effective Defense.
-A unit's Effective Defense is its base Defense, plus a +1 bonus if it resides in its respective protective Deployment Zone, minus any persistent negative modifiers (such as Impact counters).
+To resolve combat, compare the attacker's Attack value directly against the defender's Defense value.
+Combat utilizes standard damage counters (Impact) rather than floating modifiers.

-* **Destruction (Attack > Defense):** If the Attack value is strictly greater than the Effective Defense, the target is destroyed and placed in the discard pile.
+* **Destruction (Attack >= Defense):** If the attacker's Attack value is greater than or equal to the defender's Defense (accounting for any accumulated Impact counters), the target is destroyed and placed in the discard pile.
-* **Suppression (Attack = Defense):** If the Attack value exactly equals the Effective Defense, the target is Suppressed.
-It is immediately exhausted (if it was ready) and receives a Suppressed token.
-Suppressed units cannot attack or activate abilities.
-If a Suppressed unit is targeted by a subsequent valid attack from any unit with a base Attack value of 1 or greater, the Suppressed unit is immediately destroyed.
-Attacks originating from units with a 0 Attack value cannot trigger the destruction of a Suppressed unit.
+* **Exhaustion and Impact (Attack < Defense):** If the Attack value is lower than the defender's Defense, the attack is not immediately lethal.
+Instead, the target receives one Impact counter and is immediately exhausted (if it was ready).
+If a unit's accumulated Impact counters ever equal or exceed its Defense, it is immediately destroyed.
-* **Ineffective (Attack < Defense):** If the Attack value is lower than the Effective Defense, the attack fails completely, and the target remains unharmed.

-Units do not retain temporary combat damage between actions.
-They are either destroyed, suppressed, or unharmed, unless a card explicitly utilizes persistent counters.
+Units do not retain temporary combat damage between actions unless represented by persistent Impact counters.

 ## VII.
 Winning the Game